Since July 1985, I have worked on a variety of tasks at STScI, including:

 ACS replacement electronics testing for SM4 at NASA's GSFC

-testing, re-commissioning, and early science release observations of ACS post-SM4 (I suggested the ACS SM4 ERO target galaxy cluster Abell 370...)
+Testing, re-commissioning, and early science release observations of ACS post-SM4 (I suggested the ACS SM4 ERO target galaxy cluster Abell 370...)

 I am particularly interested in and involved in calibration studies of CTE (Charge Transfer Efficiency) in on-orbit CCD detectors, especially for extragalactic extended sources in WFPC2 and ACS data.

-I have also been a long-time user and tester of drizzling software (since original versions in the mid-1990s) for HST imaging and continue in this role with the new AstroDrizzle software and related software, such as TweakReg, and the associated use of SExtractor.
+I have also been a long-time user and tester of drizzling software (since original versions in the mid-1990s) for HST imaging and continued in this role with the new AstroDrizzle software and related software, such as TweakReg, and the associated use of SExtractor.

 Here are some of my various research projects in which I am or have been involved including the original Guide Star Catalog, and other projects, as author, observer, and/or co-Investigator or Principle Investigator: